 The REM will have a high frequency so you won't wait too long at the Bois-Franc station when connecting to the airport.

-The Vaudreuil-Hudson line is currently operated by the Réseau de transport métropolitain (RTM) and will continue to operate even after the REM is launched.
+The Vaudreuil-Hudson line is currently operated by exo (Réseau de transport métropolitain) and will continue to operate even after the REM is launched.
 Vaudreuil–Hudson line users will be able to continue taking the train to travel downtown.
 The REM will become a additionnal complementary offer.